mirandawylie/Bike_Sharing/README.md

 * Bike repair is inevitable and can be planned based on the bikes used the most.
 ![repair.png](images/repair.png)

-* The full Citi Bike data gives a complete picture [link to dashboard](https://public.tableau.com/app/profile/miranda.wylie/viz/CitiBike_Challenge_16232896026870/NYCCitiBikeAug2019)
+* The full Citi Bike dashboard can be viewed on Tableau.
+[link to dashboard](https://public.tableau.com/app/profile/miranda.wylie/viz/CitiBike_Challenge_16232896026870/NYCCitiBikeAug2019)
 ![dashboard.png](images/dashboard.png)

+* The Citi Bike can also be viewed on Tableau in story form.
 ![datastory.png](images/datastory.png)
 [link to data story](https://public.tableau.com/app/profile/miranda.wylie/viz/CitiBike_Challenge_16232896026870/NYCCitBikeStory)